stevepolitodesign/auto-unsubscribe-from-email-in-rails/README.md

 ## Step 1: Build Mailers

+1. Generate mailers.

 ```
 rails g mailer marketing promotion
 rails g mailer notification notify
 ```

+2. Update previews by passing a user into the mailer.
+This assumes your database has at least one user record.

 ```ruby
 # test/mailers/previews/marketing_mailer_preview.rb